-In the summer somewhere between half a year and 200 days the daily writing habit started to become truly automatic.
+In the summer, somewhere between half a year and 200 days, the daily writing habit became truly automatic.
 The writing was still an effort, but less so than in the beginning.

 There’s a myth that forming a habit takes 21 days.

 There’s some research that found it took 66 days to form a habit.
 An example of the habits they tested in this research was walking for 10 minutes after breakfast.
 For me, the daily writing habit took roughly three times as long… but still, the habit formed.